nicholascloud/presentations/stlaltdotnet/README.md

-# NOTE: All presentations have been moved to their own individual reponsitories
+# NOTE: All presentations have been moved to their own individual repositories

 See [github.com/stlaltdotnet](https://github.com/stlaltdotnet).